yash-srivastava19/yash-srivastava19.github.io/index.md

-## Home

-Hi !
-This is your friendly neighborhood Yash Srivastava.
-This is the homepage of my GitHub Pages website.
+# Pages
+I do write a lot of stuff, both technical and non-technical, so do check them out.
+Here are my [technical blogs](./blogs.html), and here is my unofficial [diary](./diary.html).
+Apart from that, If you want to contact me, here are my [socials](./contact.html)

+## Why this website ?
 This page will serve as a navigator for some of my most loved and cherished projects.
 While the good stuff is about to come, I hope what I love doing doesn't get unnoticed.

-### How to contact me? ☎️
-It's pretty easy.
-Just hit me up on [Twitter](https://twitter.com/Yaaaaaashhh), [LinkedIn](https://www.linkedin.com/in/yash-srivastava1911/) or [Mail](mailto:ysrivastava82@gmail.com).
-I'll get back to you pretty soon, if I'm not busy.

 ## Should you hire me?
 The short answer is yes.
 Here's a big explanation on what I bring to the table :

+- **High Agency :** This is the most important skill for me.
+If I am working on a project that I like, chances are I'm going to anything to make it happen(no one ever teaches this!).
+I have a great blend of both research and engineering skills, so if I'm invested in a project, you can bet on me that I'm going to complete it by any means.

 - **Team Player :** I have been part of, and lead teams at college level in ML/AI domain.
 I have successfully conducted various workshops, and hosted events(details in this page).
 Apart from that, I've also been part of teams at industrial level(see next point).
 I know the power of teamwork, and know how to use it to my full advantage.